jmnr/dark/README.md

 ##Features

-[ ] 3rd Party Authentication using Github (also maybe google) [ ] Enable User sessions using hapi-auth-cookie
+[x] 3rd Party Authentication using Github (also maybe google) [x] Enable User sessions using hapi-auth-cookie
-[ ] Upload photos to Amazon s3
+[x] Upload photos to Amazon s3
-[ ] Store meta data in redis
+[x] Store meta data in redis
-[ ] Read photos from Amazon on loading the home page
+[ ] Store users photos so they can be read if the user revisits the site [ ] Read photos from Amazon on loading the home page
-[ ] Read user photos only on loading the profile page [ ] Socket
+[ ] Read user's photos on loading the profile page
+[ ] Socket